How useful is manufacturer’s data on noise levels in a noise assessment?

 Think of it as licking your finger and holding it up to see how windy it is.
 It kind of tells you if there is wind or not, but that’s it and that’s where manufacturer’s information on noise levels sit.

-How useful is the manufacturer’s noise data beyond that once you get into a proper noise assessment?
+How useful is the manufacturer’s noise data beyond that initial question once you get into a proper noise assessment?
 You will be unsurprised to hear ‘not at all’.

 The noise level data is gathered by manufacturers under set controlled circumstances but those circumstances are not what happens in the real world and those real world changes can make a huge difference to the noise levels.
 For example: